A practitioner perspective on AI in employee surveys.

 Toolkit content triggered by score thresholds, or AI-generated suggestions about what the manager should do given their team's results.
 The output is a recommendation; the manager decides whether to act on it.
 AI here is doing the work of matching findings to actions — drawing on a library of practices, or generating suggestions tailored to the specific result.

 Material designed to help a manager run a meaningful discussion with their team about what the survey found.
 The output is not a recommendation for the manager to act on, but a structure for a conversation the manager has with the team.
 That requires more than presenting the data in prose form.
-It requires pulling out what is distinctive in this team's results, framing those findings in a way that is usable in a discussion, and generating the questions that open a conversation rather than the statements that close one.
+It requires pulling out what is distinctive in the team's results, framing those findings in a way that is usable in a discussion, and generating the questions that open a conversation rather than the statements that close one.

 The manager's conversations with the AI can be stored and revisited, which changes what the dialogue can do over time.
 The manager's interpretation of one survey, what they decided to surface, what they thought would change — these are exactly the things worth coming back to when the next survey lands.
 Did the team confirm the manager's reading, or contradict it?
 An AI dialogue that draws on the previous conversation could prompt the manager to look back at their own thinking and what came of it.